imcoffeefreak/HowToGit/README.md

-# HowToGit
+# Hello developers
-This is a very beginners course as to how to push and add a new pull request
+This is a very beginners course as to how to push a file into your repository and also how to give your first ever pull request